• Skip to primary navigation

 Control thickness: Adjust the soup's consistency by mashing a portion of the cooked potatoes against the pot's side or using a blender for a smoother texture.
 This helps thicken the soup without additional cream or flour.
 Do that before adding the meat.

-Reheat the soup over low heat and stir it frequently.
+Reheat gently over low heat and stir it frequently.
 Avoid bringing it to a rapid boil, as high heat can cause the cream to separate.

 • garlic bread baguette three slices.